What is financial planning?

 By writing specific goals, with deadlines and actionable steps, companies and individuals can experience both survival and growth.
 It helps reduce the risk of various decisions and ensure the longevity of both an individual’s cash flow and a business’s revenue.

 Additionally, it can help the company adapt to changes in market trends that can be overcome with enough funds.

 One example of a situation where you need financial planning is making a will.
 Creating an appropriate will is important to ensure your assets are left in the hands of people you trust.

 Another example is setting aside a certain amount each month to be placed into a retirement fund such as a 401K or IRA.

 Are financial planners the same as accountants?

 Accountants and financial planners are sometimes interchanged in day-to-day usage as both specialists focus their attention on finance.
 However, they are different from each other and should not be mistaken for each other.

 Accountants are detail-oriented and are good with numbers.
 Their role involves mostly auditing, financial forecasting, and compiling financial statements.
 Financial planners on the other handwork on the asset management side of things.
-A financial planner focuses their attention on budgeting, and investing, while an a accountant focuses their attention on taxes, finance structuring.
+A financial planner focuses their attention on budgeting, and investing, while an accountant focuses their attention on taxes, and finance structuring.

 Should I hire a financial planner or accountant?